s-arora-1987/yoloSAnet_package/README.md

 ##### Note: running camera node kinect2_bridge as a nodelet gives bod-timeout related issues, which makes kinect_bridge nodelet version crashes a lot.
 So use: roslaunch kinect2_bridge kinect2_bridge.launch fps_limit:=5 use_nodelet:=false

 ## Files
-The file detect_updated.py has the code that receives images from camera node, passes them thorugh Yolo, and publishes output on a ros topic.
+[Yolo-version5](https://github.com/s-arora-1987/yolov5) is a sub-module of this ros package repository.
+The file detect_updated.py in [Yolo-version5](https://github.com/s-arora-1987/yolov5) has the code that receives images from camera node, passes them thorugh Yolo, and publishes output on a ros topic.

 For running object recognition, run camera node.
 Then use following command in separate terminal: rosrun yoloSAnet_package detect_updated.py